PolinaDemochkina/diploma_hse/README.md

-# Engagement Prediction
+# Emotion recognition and engagement prediction
-This mobile application performs fast and accurate real-time engagement prediction in videos.
-You can either use your phone's front camera to detect the engagemnt in a live video or load a pre-recorded video from the gallery.
+This mobile application performs fast and accurate real-time emotion recognition and engagement prediction in videos.
+You can either use your phone's front camera to detect emotions and engagemnt intensity in a live video or load a pre-recorded video from the gallery.

 <p align="center">
   <img width="50%" lign="center" src="demo.gif"/>